RachelBaschieri/US-Biochar-Atlas-Biochar-Selection-Tool/README.md

-app.py - the python code for the biochar selection tool runtime.txt - tells the python version to run this app with requirements.txt - lists all of the dependancies for running this app
+app.py - the python code for the biochar selection tool runtime.txt - tells the python version to run this app with requirements.txt - lists all of the dependancies for running this app practiceAtlas_clean.sql - a sample biochar characteristics database .env.example - an example .env file to allow the app to access the biochar database